 The Actors Fund Home has created an Infection Control Committee which will be ultimately responsible for planning, monitoring, evaluating, investigation, control, and prevention of health-care associated infections (HAIs).
 The Team will develop a system of care that promotes sound and scientific infection prevention principles and practices.
 Partnering with the Medical Director, Administrator, Assistant Administrator, DON, and Infection Prevention Nurse (IPN) are Infection, Preventionist Consultant, Ms. Lucille Plantemoli and Infectious Disease Doctor, Dr. Ashwin Jathavedam.
 The Infection Prevention Committee will make rounds and meet on a quarterly basis, and more frequently if necessary.
 The Infection Prevention Committee reports to the Governing Board.

 INFECTION PREVENTION NURSE

 Responsibility is delegated to the Infection Prevention Nurse (IPN) to carry out the daily functions of the Infection Control Program.
 These functions are described in the IPN job description.
 The IPN has knowledge and interest in Infection Control.

-To take immediate and appropriate action to correct any deficiencies relating to infection control that create hazardous conditions.
+The Infection Prevention Committee can take immediate and appropriate action to correct and deficiencies relating to infection control that creates hazardous conditions.